shardaedouglas/Jupe/docs/ghcn_readme.txt

-For additional information, please send an e-mail to ncdc.ghcnd@noaa.gov.
+For additional information, please send an e-mail to ncdc.ghcnd@noaa.gov..